Managing a multi-day marketing campaign is complicated.

 And honestly…as a marketer…you’ve got limited time.
 So spending it by compiling and measuring data?

-…within your marketing project, you can EASILY track progress using the nifty BURN CHART.
+…within your marketing campaign, you can EASILY track progress using the nifty BURN CHART.

 Plus, you can quickly get a snapshot of the progress of a specific piece of content just by looking in the upper left-hand corner for your main calendar view.